kclquantlaw/pipeline/README.md

 - Data Modeling, initialize the declared Graphie Object (file: Sofia Pipeline.ipynb).
 (Figure 3, section "Data Modelling" in [1])

-- Parser, using native beautifulsoup (https://www.crummy.com/software/BeautifulSoup/) methods parse Housing Act's 2004 full XML content.
+- Parser, using native beautifulsoup (https://www.crummy.com/software/BeautifulSoup/) methods parse Housing Act's 2004 full XML content (https://www.legislation.gov.uk/ukpga/2004/34/data.xml).
 The parsing is completed in two phases using the following methods contents(url) and singlesection(url). contents(url): for each section of the Housing Act 2004, return one section's coresponded UK Legislation URI.
          singlesection(url): given one section's UK Legislation URI, return a populated memory instance of the Graphie model associated with that section.